 The Employment Non-Discrimination Act (ENDA) of 2013

 The bill was reintroduced in the House as H.R.
 1755 by Congressman Jared Polis (D-CO) and Congresswoman Ileana Ros-Lehtinen (R-FL) and in the Senate as S. 815 by Senators Jeff Merkley (D-OR) and Mark Kirk (R-IL), both on April 25, 2013.
+On Thursday, November 7th, the Senate the inclusive ENDA with a bipartisan vote of 64-32, with 10 Republican Senators joining the full Democratic delegation.

 What this Bill Will Do: